List of Ice Age characters: Raz

 Raz is an Australian Procoptodon who serves as the crew's resident weapons and artillery expert, hiding an arsenal of deadly bone swords in her pouch and using her powerful legs to launch projectiles at enemies by kicking them.
 In the final melee against Manny's herd, she battles Manny herself, until she is blasted away by Precious.

 Silas

 Silas is a petrel-like blue-footed booby who usually scouts out for trouble ahead of the pirates.
 Silas informs Captain Gutt of Manny and his herd's presence, claiming that their raft was a huge bounty ripe for the taking.
-Silas later attacks Manny personally while the mammoth is escaping the hyrax island, but Manny bats him away with his trunk.
+Silas later attacks Manny personally while the mammoth is escaping the hyrax island, but Manny bats him away with Sid by holding him onto his trunk.
 In the final battle, Silas launches Gupta at Manny's face to distract him.

 Squint

 Squint is a Palaeolagus.
 He makes his first appearance in the second part of Scrat's Continental Crack-up.
 He is overconfident, somewhat psychotic, and dislikes being called adorable; he is berated many times by Gutt and Shira for trying to assume authority over the crew.
 Squint holds a rivalry with Shira, which reaches its climax when Squint becomes Gutt's new first mate after Gutt insults Shira for failing to kill Manny, Sid, Diego and Granny.
 In the final battle, Squint attempts to attack Shira as she is trying to free Ellie, but Shira mocks Squint's 'adorable nose', which agitates him and allows Ellie to stomp on him.

 Squint later resurfaces in Ice Age: The Great Egg-Scapade where he wants revenge on the Herd for what happened to Captain Gutt, but he gets defeated by Sid and then he falls in a Crash and Eddie's trap for April's Fools.